 The infinite variety of circumstances are like a swelling ocean, throwing you around in your rickety canoe.
 It’s fun.
 In a near-death-experience kind of way.

-“Therefore, just as water retains no constant shape, so in warfare there are no constant conditions.”
+“Therefore, just as water retains no constant shape, so in warfare, there are no constant conditions.”

 …on formulas for success.
-Because the sea of infinite circumstances is ever changing under you, there is no formula.
+Because the sea of infinite circumstances is ever-changing under you, there is no formula.
 Stop googling it.
 What you should or shouldn’t do at any given moment or situation depends on so many factors, it’s almost not worth thinking about.

 Every day you’ll have to make decisions.
 Hiring your first employee.
 Choosing the right subtitle font.
 Pricing your product.
 The best thing is, that only you know the right answer.
-If you enjoy that freedom and responsibility, you’ll probably survive to fight another day.
+If you enjoy that freedom and responsibility, you’ll probably survive fighting another day.
 Unless you chose Comic Sans, in which case you’re doomed.

 “If you march fifty LI in order to outmaneuver the enemy, you will lose the leader of your first division, and only half your force will reach the goal.”